hcwei13/FRANK-ZERO-Inference/README.md

 pip install -r requirements.txt
 ```

-Note: After downloading `hcwei/FRANK-ZERO-38B`, you need to modify line `17` in the `FRANK-ZERO-38B/modeling_internvl_chat.py` file within its folder to point to the path where the `src/` directory is located.
-Due to our modifications to the attention mask, flash-attention is temporarily not supported.
+Note: Due to our modifications to the attention mask, flash-attention is temporarily not supported.
 ```python
 import numpy as np
 import torch